mutur4/ctf-writeups/CyberApocalypse/system dROP/README.md

 ### Exploitation

 - There is a buffer overflow at offset `40` we can control our return pointer.
-- This was not the intended way of exploitation but I exploited the challenges a follow
+- This was not the intended way of exploitation but the exploitation was as follows

       * Leak the address of libc using `write syscall` since we can control the value of `rax` using read.